-- Regular cervical screening is your best protection against cervical cancer. - A CST looks for HPV, which if left undetected can cause cervical cancer. - There are two ways to have a CST.
-You can have a healthcare provider collect your sample, or you can collect your own sample. - Make sure you agree with your healthcare provider on how to receive your results. - Attend all recommended follow-up and specialist appointments. - If you have questions, talk with your healthcare provider.
+- Regular cervical screening is your best protection against cervical cancer. - A Cervical Screening Test looks for HPV, which if left undetected can cause cervical cancer - There are two ways to have a Cervical Screening Test.
+You can have a healthcare provider collect your sample, or you can collect your own sample. - Make sure you agree on a way to get your test results with your healthcare provider. - Attend all recommended follow-up and specialist appointments. - If you have questions, talk to your healthcare provider.